Nutritional Sciences and Public Health

 It may be difficult to find a more dedicated and prominent advocate for global child health than Zulfiqar Bhutta.
 A champion of integrated maternal, newborn, and childhood health globally, he is also the co-director of the Centre for Global Child Health at the Hospital for Sick Children.

 “The Centre for Global Child Health does a fair amount of work on childhood and adolescent nutrition, and its interface with maternal nutrition,” says Bhutta.
 “By developing synergies between the two Centres, we can take an important step to address pressing challenges in childhood health.”

-Bhutta hopes that closer ties between the Centre for Child Nutrition & Health (CCNH) and the Centre for Global Child Health will help us learn more about practical solutions both in Canada and elsewhere to overcome childhood nutrition problems.
+Bhutta hopes that closer ties between The Joannah & Brian Lawson Centre for Child Nutrition (Lawson Centre) and the Centre for Global Child Health will help us learn more about practical solutions both in Canada and elsewhere to overcome childhood nutrition problems.

 “Issues and contexts associated with childhood malnutrition in high-income countries vs. low-income countries are different,” says Bhutta.
 “However, we would like to see strategies to address these issues affecting [the] poorest of the poor in different contexts: not necessarily only in low-income settings, but also in populations that are marginalized in high-income countries like Canada.
 Some of the issues in terms of diet quality, access to health services, and food insecurity are universal.”

 “The advantage of such academic centres and universities is that they can bring diverse expertise and groups together,” says Bhutta.
 He believes that it’s impossible to address malnutrition and obesity issues adequately using a single lens.
 Insights from such disciplines as global child health, nutritional sciences, economics, international development, neuroscience, and others have to be part of the discussion.